 Baptismal ministry can take many forms.
 It can involve an immediate response to a crisis or other event.
 It can be lived out over many years, as with a career.
 Or it can involve a life-long relationship such as marriage or parenthood.

-Some ministries take place within the four walls of a church, like being an acolyte, an usher, or a member of the choir or vestry.
+Some ministries take place within the four walls of a church.
 Other ministries involve service to the broader community, such as promoting peace and justice, working toward racial reconciliation, visiting prisoners, assisting the needy, or being a health care provider.
-Some of our most important tasks focus on how we relate to other people in our daily life – by truly listening to each other, being radically kind, showing undeserved grace, or simply treating others as we want to be treated.

 Discovering one’s gifts and discerning how best to share them is a process that engages our best efforts every day.
-Anyone desiring supportive guidance in this discernment process might consider gathering a “discernment committee,”a small trusted group of people to share in prayer and reflective conversations centered around questions about a chosen ministry.
+Anyone desiring supportive guidance in this discernment process might consider gathering a “clearness committee,” a small group of people you trust, to share in prayer and reflective conversation with you around your question about your ministry.